thegrumpys/odop/docs/Help/hints_tips_tricks.md

 Note that while operation on a cell phone may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.
 Similarly, while it is possible to use the ODOP software from a mobile device, establishing initial impressions with a full size monitor, keyboard and mouse is recommended.

+**How to pronounce ODOP**
+The preferred pronounciation is the individual letters O-D-O-P, not a word like O-dop.

 **Reporting problems with the ODOP software**
 Your feedback is greatly appreciated.